 Who else lives on the floor with first-year students?

 Does Haverford have Resident Assistants (RAs)?

-No. First-year students living at Haverford rely on the Residential Student Leader (RSL) program for academic, social, and moral support.
-Each residence hall is assigned an RSL that acts as an on-hall support system throughout the academic year.
-Further, the First-Years are also assigned a Customs Group which is a team of upper-class students that will orient incoming students to campus through a week-long program known as Customs.
+No. First-year students living at Haverford rely on the Residential Community Advisor (RCA) network for academic, social, and moral support.
+Each residence hall is assigned an RCA that acts as an on-hall support system throughout the academic year.
+Further, the First-Years are also assigned a Customs Group which is a team of returning students who will orient incoming students to campus through a week-long program known as Customs.

 Are bathrooms gender-segregated or gender-neutral in the first-year residence halls?

 Upon arrival at Haverford, one of the first decisions first-year students make collectively as a hall is whether their residential bathrooms will be designated as all-gender or single-gender.
 An all-gender bathroom is a bathroom that anyone can use regardless of gender identity or expression.

 For any number of reasons, a student may prefer to live in housing with all-gender bathrooms.
 However, this process of making a decision about bathroom designation on the hall may not be comfortable for some students who may not wish to share their opinions and preferences so publicly, even if they feel strongly one way or another.
 A student may feel that revealing their preference publicly to their hall might "out" themselves in relation to their gender identity or gender expression.